astrolabio1417/globe-5g-the101-tm/README.md

-# globe-5g-the101-tm

-Globe at Home 5G — Router admin developer mode
+Tampermonkey helpers for Globe at Home 5G router developer mode.

+What it is

+script.js — bypasses client checks using custom headers & query params.

+scriptHttps.js — automates developer-password login and exposes GPS/PLMN test buttons.